Essential 50+ Python Interview Questions

 What is the latest Python version?

-How to do the casting of the variables and how to get their type?
+How do we do the casting of the variables?

 x = str(3) # x will be '3'